Can you compost cooked vegetables?

 So yes, you can add your prepared vegetables to compost, and doing so may provide many benefits, such as adding nitrogen and other essential nutrients to your compost.
 The challenges inherent to this process may scare away some people, though, so make sure you're ready to tackle them.

 Please don't hesitate to contact us if you have any questions or tips about composting vegetables or meats!
-Remember to use Lomi, too, to help with all your composting needs.
+Remember to use Lomi, too, to help with all your food waste needs.